kiliakis/BLonD-mpi/README.rst

 .. code-block:: python

-  from blond.utils.mpi_config import worker, print
+  from blond.utils.mpi_config import worker, mpi_print

 2. After having initialized the beam and preferably just before the start of the main loop: